-You are expected to collaborate to share ideas, resources, and questions, particularly in small-group work, team projects and exam preparation.
-This sharing becomes cheating or plagiarism when you present as original the insights or work of another.
-It thus includes copying someone else's work without attribution, whether the source is a friend, a book, or the web.
-Work on extra credit, exams and your reflection paper is expected to be original to you.
+Students are expected to uphold the principles of this pledge for all work in this class.
+What that means in this course is that you are expected to collaborate to share ideas, resources, and questions, particularly on group work and exam preparation.
+This sharing becomes cheating or plagiarism when you present as your original work the insights or work of another.
+Work on extra credit, exams and the research paper is expected to be original to you.
 That does not mean that every idea and insight you write about will be your own.
-What it does mean is that your assignments should be guided by your insights and, when you do rely on an authority other than yourself, you note that reliance through standard footnotes and bibliography (see the online "Research Tips" and "Style Sheet" at the course website).
-If you are caught cheating or plagiarizing on a required assignment, you will receive an "F" on the assignment and in the course, and the matter will be forwarded for further action to the Office of Student Leadership.
+What it does mean is that your assignments should be guided by your insights and, when you do rely on an authority other than yourself, you note that reliance through standard footnotes and bibliography (see the "Style Sheet" at the course website).
+If you are caught cheating or plagiarizing on a required assignment, you will receive an "F" on the assignment and in the course, and the matter will also be forwarded for further action to the Office of Student Life.